GoogleCloudPlatform/click-to-deploy/k8s/custom-governance/README.md

   * DNS A record configuration
   * **Cloud Asset Owner** role granting to the resources to be monitored

+### **IMPORTANT**
+We will cover these steps with detail in the installation part below, but it's good to have them in mind because they are pretty important for a successful installation.
+  * **Make sure you enable [Cloud Resource Manager](https://console.cloud.google.com/apis/api/cloudresourcemanager.googleapis.com) API after you create the project where Custom Governance can be deployed.**
+  * **When creating a new cluster, please make sure Cloud Platform scope is enabled.**
+  * **Remember to set up redirect URI after Client ID is created.**

 ## Option1: Marketplace UI Deployment Details